torvalds/linux/Documentation/process/researcher-guidelines.rst

 * How was the problem found?
 Specifically include details about any testing, static or dynamic analysis programs, and any other tools or methods used to perform the work.
-* Which version of Linux was the problem found on?
+* Which version of GNU/Linux was the problem found on?
 Using the most recent release or a recent linux-next branch is strongly preferred (see Documentation/process/howto.rst).
 * What was changed to fix the problem, and why it is believed to be correct?